-The City Assembly House is home to the Irish Georgian Society which promotes Ireland’s architectural heritage and decorative arts.
-It is an eighteenth-century building of historical, artistic and architectural importance that is being restored as a cultural venue to host exhibitions, musical performances and other events.
+Dublin's City Assembly House is an 18th century building of artistic and architectural importance.
+It has been restored as a cultural venue to host exhibitions, musical performances and private events.

-Having served as a museum for much of the 20th century and lain unused for the last ten years, the City Assembly House is now being restored by the Irish Georgian Society in partnership with Dublin City Council as a cultural venue on one of Dublin’s most exciting and vibrant streets.
+Having served as a museum for much of the 20th century and having been unused for ten years, the City Assembly House was restored by the Irish Georgian Society in partnership with Dublin City Council as a cultural venue on one of Dublin’s most exciting and vibrant streets.

 The City Assembly House is also the starting point for architectural tours of Dublin’s domestic and civic architecture.

 - Things to see & doMuseumsEPIC The Irish Emigration Museum

 - Things to see & doStatues & monumentsExperience Glasnevin: Ireland's National Cemetery